St. Michael's

 St. Michael's Commercial High School.

 As with the church, the school quickly becomes overcrowded.
 One solution was to divide the auditorium on the 3rd floor into classrooms in 1907.
-One of those classrooms is dedicated to its first commercial school for girls, consisteing of 4 students under Sr. M Ambrose, O.P.
+One of those classrooms is dedicated to its first commercial school for girls, consisting of 4 students under Sr. M Ambrose, O.P.
 Courses are given in Religion, Typing, Shorthand, Bookkeeping and Business Arithmetic.
 In 1909 St. Michael's announces a contract for $60,000 to construct a new building to serve as both a monastery, school building, and meeting hall.
 The building is dedicated on January 17, 1910 by Bishop McDonnell.
-At this point in time the Brother of Mary are invited in and they teach grades 5 through 8 in the new building which also serves as their residence.
+At this point in time the Brothers of Mary are invited in and they teach grades 5 through 8 in the new building which also serves as their residence.

 St. Michael's, 1922